ALive-research/Slicer-Liver/README.md

 ## Slicer-Liver Extension Usage

-The extension is separated in the following three sections:
+The extension is separated in the following five sections:

 - Distance Map Computation: projection of the safety margins in real-time onto the resection surface, which allows the user to modify the resection proposal until the safety requirement are met.
 - Resections: computation of the first approximation (planar Bézier) of the resection surface which can be subsequently modified through 16 control points.